I posted two recipes yesterday (this one and this one), so I am not going to post one today.

 I also love the acoustic guitar, the music, the lyrics – even the video.
 I strongly identify with the girl in the video in this song… mostly because for years I was NOT doing ok…

 But I also think that it is a really powerful song in its own right and the music is simply beautiful.

 Twisted Sister – We’re Not Going To Take It

 Warning – the initial opening sequence of this song might be triggering for some – it is for me.

 This is a song that I was introduced to when I was about 16 years old and I loved it right from the start.
-Again, it has strong meanings for me as a result of the childhood abuse.

 But it has also come to have new meanings for me in the last few months as a result of abuse from my ex-husband and the resulting divorce… I am not going to take that shit any more… and this song is starting to symbolize that for me.

 Again, this is another one from years back….

 I listened to The Wall a lot while I was writing my PhD thesis back in 1998.
 I think it was probably one of the things that kept me sane during that period of intense writing and studying.